 At the instant when the 'zero detect' condition occurs in the ECC Shift Register, the status of the Data Count Register indicates the byte in error.
-For example-if the data field is in error.
-If there were only 512 bytes in the data field, then 515 means that the 3rd byte of the checkbit field is in error.
-The syndrome bytes in the ECC Shift register should be aligned so that the Most Significant Bit of the byte 515.
-However, if the syndrome spans a field of two bytes, then it will align with byte 515 and 516.
+For example-if the data count register shows 515, then the 515th byte of the data field, then 515 means that the 3rd byte of the checkbit field is in error.
+The syndrome bytes in the ECC Shift register should be aligned so that the Most Significant Bit of the syndrome field align with byte 515 and 516.
 When the data byte in error is located, the ECC logic makes sure that the syndrome bits are aligned properly on a bit by bit basis with that byte in error.
-To facilitate the sped restraints of the process, the syndrome will get shifted one full byte beyond where one would expect to see it in the ECC Shift Register.
+Therefore, it will continue to shift until this has happened.
+To facilitate the speed restraints of the process, the syndrome will get shifted one full byte beyond where one would expect to see it in the ECC Shift Register.
 The syndrome bits will be located starting at the second byte of the ECC Shift Register.
-Figure 7.14 (a) shows the orientation of the ECC Shift Register for various sizes of polynomials selected.
+Figure 7.14 (a) shows the orientation of the ECC Shift Register for various sizes of polynomials selected,